Penticton Pursuits: Unveiling 20 Exciting Things to Explore and Experience

 19) Skiing at Apex Mountain Resort

-The winter activities in Penticton should not be disregarded, despite the city’s reputation as a summer vacation spot.
+The winter activities in Penticton should not be disregarded despite the city’s reputation as a summer vacation spot.
 At Apex Mountain Resort, skiing is a leisurely activity for families and snow seekers.
 Due to the unique champagne powder snow that falls here, this rare combination is possible.
 Since 1961, the resort has been regarded as one of the greatest in the Okanagan.

 Day trips are every day because the resort is a simple 33-kilometre drive from Penticton on decent roads.
-If you wish to remain on the mountain, you can rent everything from hotel rooms to wholly furnished apartments.
+If you wish to remain on the mountain, you can rent everything from hotel rooms to furnished apartments.

 20) Okanagan Lake Park